nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_JOINING_DATA.md

 # Joining Data in Separate Objects

+## Visualizing Relationships Between Data Sets

+Entity Relationship Diagrams are used to visualize the relationships in a database.
+As human, we are visual creatures, and the ERD is the only way for us to understand a large, complex database made of thousands, millions, or billions of points of data.

 ## Reduce Storage with Normalization

 Database normalization, or simply normalization, is the process of organizing the columns (attributes) and tables (relations) of a relational database to reduce data redundancy and improve data integrity.
 Normalization is also the process of simplifying the design of a database so that it achieves the optimal structure.